Lesson: 5

 Themes:

-persistence of memory, friendship, family issue, social relationship, migration
+Persistence of memory, friendship, family issues, social relationships, migration

 Setting:

-The story took place during the late 19th century in Shaoxing, Zhejiang, China.
+The story took place during the late 19th to early 20th century in Shaoxing, Zhejiang, China.

 Characters: